MatejTymes/JavaFixes/README.md

     assertThat(decimal("-1.2").hashCode(), equalTo(decimal("-1.200").hashCode()));
 ```

-* sensible defaults - using rounding `HALF_UP` (the one we used in school) when doing math operation (this is a default and you can pass in your own value) and max(28, valueA.scale(), valueB.scale()) decimal places when doing division (this will change soon to be defined as precision of 34 - which means number will be rounded after 34 digits - no matter the scale)
+* sensible defaults - using rounding `HALF_UP` (the one we used in school) when doing math operation (this is the default but you can pass in your own rounding mode) and precision of 34 digits no matter the scale (once again you can provide your own setting)

-* extendible (although not by you :D ) - `Decimal` is an abstract class, and currently supports two subtypes `LongDecimal` (for number with precision up to 19 digits - backed by `long`) and `HugeDecimal` for everything else (backed by `BigInteger`).
-The library handles the transitions between them seamlessly when doing math operation and always uses the least memory consuming type.
-There are plans the introduce additional types `InfinityDecimal` and `NANDecimal` (that will be disabled by default)

 * can evolve without affecting you - creation using only static factory methods doesn't expose defined types (you always refer to them as `Decimal`), so that the library can evolve without any changes needed on the users/client side.